tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 > RFC EDITOR: Please replace the value TBD with the value assigned by IANA, and the value XXXX to the RFC number assigned for this document.

-> OPEN ISSUE: Should we require standards action for all profile IDs that would fit in 2 octets.

 ## Template Keys

 This document requests that IANA open a new registry entitled "cTLS Template Keys", on the Transport Layer Security (TLS) Parameters page, with a "Specification Required" registration policy and the following initial contents: